llm-bible/llm-bible.github.io/_publications/tejaswi2024exploring.markdown

 bibkey: tejaswi2024exploring
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2406.14670"}
-tags: ['Pretraining Methods', 'Efficiency and Optimization', 'Training Techniques', 'Tools']
+tags: ['Tools', 'Training Techniques', 'Efficiency and Optimization', 'Pretraining Methods']
 ---
 Despite rapid progress in large language models (LLMs), their performance on a vast majority of languages remains unsatisfactory.
 In this paper, we study